matejavulic/Ebank-Web-App/README.md

   - 10: Help and documentation
   *Even though it is better if the system can be used without documentation, it may be necessary to provide help and documentation.
 Any such information should be easy to search and focused on the user's task.*
    Help section is mainly focused on a video help instructions, because they are:
-     - easy to understand
+     - Easy to understand
-     - short
+     - Short
-     - easily seen
+     - Easily seen
-     - contain minimum amount of task specific information
+     - Contain minimum amount of task specific information

 - **Component organisation and architecture**
   Each Angular frontend component consists of three files: